lokadns/tik/address-list/ZBLACKLIST.md

 ADDR -->> RAW: ZBlacklist is coming!
 RAW -->> ADDR: Add into XBlacklist
 Guest ->> NAT: Knock... knock...
-ADDR -->> NAT: XBlacklist is coming!
+ADDR -->> NAT: Its flagged as XBlacklist.
 NAT ->> Blackholed (Guest): I'll send into Blackhole Guest --x Blackholed (Guest): Hmmm... why there is no response?
 ```